d3b4g/leonids/_posts/Carrier.md

 #### Network Enumeration:
 So we are basically inside a router, by typing hostname it says we are in R1.
-Agine back to enumeration, we need to gather all the information we need to escalate our priviledges to root.
+Again back to enumeration, we need to gather all the information we need to escalate our priviledges to root.
+So i ran LinePeas.sh which is a post exploitation information gathering tool.

 The router has three network interfaces:
 + eth0: 10.99.64.2/24